-As part of its redesign of the materials licensing program, the U.S. Nuclear Regulatory Commission (NRC) Office of Nuclear Material Safety and Safeguards (NMSS) is consolidating and updating numerous decommissioning guidance documents into this three-volume NUREG.
+As part of its redesign of the materials licensing program, the U.S. Nuclear Regulatory Commission (NRC) Office of Nuclear Material Safety and Safeguards (NMSS) consolidated and updated numerous decommissioning guidance documents into this three-volume NUREG.
 Specifically, the three volumes address the following topics:

-(1) Decommissioning Process for Materials Licensees;
+(1) "Decommissioning Process for Materials Licensees";

-- (2) Characterization, Survey, and Determination of Radiological Criteria; and - (3) Financial Assurance, Recordkeeping, and Timeliness.
+- (2) "Characterization, Survey, and Determination of Radiological Criteria"; and - (3) "Financial Assurance, Recordkeeping, and Timeliness."